draggsconnor/BlipKit/index.md

 order: 0
 ---

-BlipKit is a C library for creating the beautiful sound of old [soundchips](http://en.wikipedia.org/wiki/Chiptune).
+BlipKit is a C library for creating the beautiful sound of old [sound chips](http://en.wikipedia.org/wiki/Chiptune).

 * Generate [waveforms](manual/waveforms/): square, triangle, noise, sawtooth, sine and custom waveforms
 * Use an unlimited number of individual [tracks](manual/tracks/)